Click the link above to download it. Let me know what you think in the comments!

 Escape 2042

-The story goes like this: In the year 2042, a socialist government is in power, but nobody had foreseen progressive dictatorship that settled in.
-The elites of the government hid behind a sham democracy, disconnected from the life the people were leading and acted solely in their own interests.
+In the year 2042, a socialist government is in power, but nobody had foreseen the progressive dictatorship that settled in.
+The elites of the government hid behind a sham democracy, disconnected from the lives the people were leading and acted solely in their own interests.

-The regime considered the dissidents as conspiracy theorists, treated them like terrorists and locked them away in highly-secured prisons, to prevent them from telling the people the truth about the manipulating medias accomplice of the government power.
+The regime considered the dissidents as conspiracy theorists, treated them like terrorists and locked them away in highly-secured prisons, to prevent them from telling the people the truth about the media's complicity with the government's power.

 You are Shun, a computer engineer and member of the Truth Defenders coalition.